anastasiia-popova/portfolio-projects/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 This collection showcases my recent data-driven projects.
-It is presented in the format of Jupyter Notebooks and PDF presentations.
+It is presented in the format of Jupyter Notebooks, presentations, and reports.

 ## Content